Ikabot-Collective/ikabot/README.md

 9. Donate automatically

-	It enters once a day and donate all available wood from all cities to the luxury good or the forest.
+	It enters once a day and donateS all the available wood from all cities to the luxury good or the forest.

 10. Alert wine running out